prebuild/prebuild/README.md

 The downloaded binaries will be cached in your npm cache meaning you'll only have to download them once.

-Add `prebuild --download` to your `package.json` so the binaries will be downloaded when the module is installed
+Add `prebuild --download` to your `package.json` so the binaries will be downloaded when the module is installed:

 ```json
 {